nephitejnf/muse2pokecrystal/docs/musescoreCreation.md

 Tuplets are currently unsupported.
 They can be faked by alternating between lengths every other note.
 For example, ` 1/4 - 1/4 - 1/4` in a triplet could be `1/8 - 1/4 - 1/8`.

 Tied notes are supported.
-However, **any tie lasting longer than a whole note is wholly unsupported**.
+However, **any tie lasting longer than a whole note is wholly unsupported at this time**.

 Notes must be no smaller than `1/16`.